 How do borderline personality disorder patterns develop?

 One of the prominent commonalities usually found in folks diagnosed with bpd (borderline personality disorder) is their fear of abandonment.
 Could it be possible that folks with bpd fear abandonment because they do things that motivate people in their lives to want to get rid of them?
-Their off-putting behavior may be related to feeling that they are royalty, special people entitled to be treated as the prince or princess of the family and entitled to create chaos if they do not get royal treatment.
-Royalty syndrome is a losing formula for how to make a relationship last.
+Their off-putting behavior is a losing formula for how to make a relationship last.

 Why would someone want to abandon a person with bpd?
-Allowing a person who expects to be treated like a prince or princess to remain involved in your life may sign you up for too much emotional turbulence.
-The kind of royalty belief I am referring to is the kind that bites off your head ("Off with your head!") if you do not do what they want you to do.
+Allowing a person who acts in ways that hurt you to remain involved in your life may sign you up for too much emotional turbulence.
+The kind of bpd pattern I am referring to is the kind that bites off your head ("Off with your head!") if you do not do what they want you to do.
+While all people with bpd do not rage in this way, some definitely do.

 I learned this lesson the hard way, from experience.